top of page

 Joshua Robinson holds a PhD in medieval studies from the University of Notre Dame and an MTS from Harvard Divinity School.
 He studies late antique and Byzantine theology and philosophy, especially the influence of Neoplatonism in the Byzantine world.

-Dr Robinson's doctoral dissertation examined the relationship between the Neoplatonist philosophical tradition, centering especially on Proclus, and Byzantine Christian thinkers, epitomized in the work of Nicholas of Methone.
-He is the co-editor of Nicholas of Methone, Reader of Proclus in Byzantium: Context and Legacy, and the author of "Proclus as Heresiarch: Theological Polemic and Philosophical Commentary in Nicholas of Methone’s Refutation (Anaptyxis) of Proclus’ Elements of Theology," in Byzantine Perspectives on Neoplatonism.
+Dr Robinson's doctoral dissertation examined the relationship between the Neoplatonist Proclus and the twelfth-century Byzantine thinker Nicholas of Methone.
+He is the co-editor of Nicholas of Methone, Reader of Proclus in Byzantium: Context and Legacy (Brill, 2025), and the author of "Proclus as Heresiarch: Theological Polemic and Philosophical Commentary in Nicholas of Methone’s Refutation (Anaptyxis) of Proclus’ Elements of Theology," in Byzantine Perspectives on Neoplatonism (Brill 2017).

-Dr Robinson's discussion this evening will focus on the influence and role of Greek philosophy in the education and work of the Church Fathers.
+Dr Robinson's presentation at Holy Cross focused on the influence and role of Greek philosophy in the education and work of the Church Fathers and in the Byzantine tradition more generally.

-The Pappas Patristic Institute is thrilled to be able to host these two distinguished speakers on the campus of Holy Cross Greek Orthodox School of Theology.
+The Pappas Patristic Institute was thrilled to be able to host these two distinguished speakers on the campus of Holy Cross Greek Orthodox School of Theology.

 Subscribe